-- CalTestBed is devoted to assisting entrepreneurs develop products that will benefit California ratepayers. - CalTestBed takes pride in working with innovators who have a positive impact on California's disadvantaged and underrepresented communities.
+- CalTestBed is dedicated to assisting entrepreneurs develop products that will benefit California ratepayers. - CalTestBed is also committed to working with innovators who have a positive impact on California's disadvantaged and underrepresented communities.

-Appendix A - Scoring Categories Scoring Category 3: Feasibility
+Appendix B - Scoring Categories Scoring Category 3: Feasibility